 So, what’s the difference?

-Vegans only eat vegetables, fruits, grains, nuts, seeds allowed.
+Vegans only eat vegetables, fruits, grains, nuts with seeds allowed.
 Strict vegans also avoid honey.
-Vegetarians include ethically sourced dairy products, honey.
+Vegetarians include dairy products, eggs and honey.
 Pescatarians further include fish and shellfish into a vegetarian diet.

 The main issues facing children following a vegan/vegetarian diet could be the following: